Mortuary temple of Hatshepsut

 The terraced temple was constructed between Hatshepsut's seventh and twentieth regnal years, during which building plans were repeatedly modified.
 In its design, it was heavily influenced by the adjacent Temple of Mentuhotep II of the Eleventh Dynasty built six centuries earlier.
 (Note: Proposed dates for Mentuhotep II's reign: c.
 2066–2014 BC, c.
 2051–2000 BC, c.
 2055–2004 BC, c.
 2010–1998 BC, c.
 1897–1887 BC.)
 In the arrangement of its chambers and sanctuaries, though, the temple is wholly unique.
 The central axis, customarily reserved for the mortuary complex, is occupied instead by the sanctuary of the barque of Amun-Re, with the mortuary cult being displaced south to form the auxiliary axis with the solar cult complex to the north.
 Separated from the main sanctuary are shrines to Hathor and Anubis, which lie on the middle terrace.
-The porticoes that front the terrace here host the most notable reliefs of the temple; those of the expedition to the Land of Punt and the divine birth of Hatshepsut, the backbone of her case to rightfully occupy the throne as a member of the royal family and as godly progeny.
+The porticoes that front the terrace here host the most notable reliefs of the temple – those of the expedition to the Land of Punt and the divine birth of Hatshepsut which form the backbone of her case to rightfully occupy the throne as a member of the royal family and as godly progeny.
 Below, the lowest terrace leads to the causeway and the valley temple.

 The state of the temple has suffered over time.
 Two decades after Hatshepsut's death, under the direction of Thutmose III, references to her rule were erased, usurped, or obliterated.
 The campaign was intense but brief, quelled after two years when Amenhotep II was enthroned.
 The reasons behind the proscription remain a mystery.
 A personal grudge appears unlikely as Thutmose III had waited twenty years to act.
 Perhaps the concept of a female king was anathema to ancient Egyptian society, or a dynastic dispute between the Ahmosid and Thutmosid lineages needed resolving.
 In the Amarna Period, the temple was defaced again when Akhenaten ordered the images of Egyptian gods, particularly those of Amun, to be erased.
 These damages were repaired subsequently under Tutankhamun, Horemheb and Ramesses II.
 An earthquake in the Third Intermediate Period caused further harm.
 During the Ptolemaic period, the sanctuary of Amun was restructured, and a new portico was built at its entrance.
 A Coptic monastery of Saint Phoibammon was built between the 6th and 8th centuries AD, and images of Christ were painted over original reliefs.
 The latest graffito left is dated to c.
 1223.